 Working with Federation

-Under the hood, connectors are Apollo Federation.
+Under the hood, Apollo Connectors are Apollo Federation.
 Instead of resolving fields by calling a GraphQL subgraph, connectors enable federation to resolve fields from other kinds of APIs like REST.

 This means that connectors work seamlessly with multiple subgraphs composed together into a supergraph.
 You can use connectors to extend and reference entities from other subgraphs.